Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Model

-\textbf{Cost of Reallocations. } Throughout the paper, we consider reallocations as being bounded by the number of docks that are moved instead of associating it with an explicit cost.
-Mathematically, this is equivalent to handling a fixed per-unit cost for each dock reallocated.
-This is mostly motivated by the real-life operations of our industry partner: the cost of physically reallocating capacity from one location to another is negligible when compared to the administrative effort (a negotiation with city officials and other stakeholders) needed to reallocate capacity.
-In particular, this implies that the tactical question of how to carry out the reallocations is of minor importance in practice.
+\textbf{Cost of Reallocation. } Rather than explicitly building in a cost for reallocations in our formulation, we instead bound the number of docks that are moved.
+This is mostly motivated by {our industry partner's practical considerations}: the cost of physically reallocating capacity from one location to another is negligible when compared to the administrative effort, a negotiation with city officials and other stakeholders, needed to reallocate capacity. {As part of these negotiations the operator will request that a limited number of docks be moved from the current system configuration.
+While we solve the problem assuming that this number is a known constant, in practice it is part of the negotiations.
+To hold these negotiations it is of utmost importance for the operator to know the value of reallocating a given (fixed) number of docks; thus, our results were used to help prepare the operator for these negotiations, in particular, to answer for different values of $z$ the crucial questions of \emph{how much benefit would the system derive from moving $z$ docks} and \emph{which docks would be among those $z$}.
+This then also implies that tactical questions of} how to carry out the reallocations is of minor importance in practice.
 Further, the cost of reallocating docks can be compared to the cost of rebalancing bikes: while the (one-off) reallocation of a single dock is about an order of magnitude more expensive than that of a single bike, the reallocated dock has daily impact on improved service levels (in contrast to the one-off impact of a rebalanced bike).
-Thus, the cost amortizes extremely fast; Citi Bike estimates in as little as 2 weeks.
-Finally, the cost to acquire new docks is orders of magnitudes higher than all of the aforementioned costs, leading us to focus only on reallocated capacity in our analysis; nevertheless, we show in Appendix \ref{appendix:tradeoff} that the algorithm also extends to capture the tradeoff between installing newly bought and reallocating existing docks.
+Thus, the cost quickly amortizes; Citi Bike estimates in as little as 2 weeks.
+Finally, the cost to acquire new docks is orders of magnitudes higher than all of the aforementioned costs, leading us to focus only on reallocated capacity in our analysis; nevertheless, we show in {Appendix \ref{appendix:tradingoff_new_allocated}} that the algorithm also extends to capture the tradeoff between installing newly bought and reallocating existing docks.